sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

 V_{nj} = \beta ' x_{nj}
 $$

 Also, as Train points out: "Under fairly general conditions, any function can be approximated arbitrarily closely by one that is linear in parameters."
+You can get fancier though if you like and use something flexible like Cobb-Douglas if you like.

 ### Gumbel errors

 We get the logit model by assuming that that $\epsilon_{nj}$ follows a Gumbel distribution.
 Train claims this is not that hard a pill to swallow - it's nearly the same as assuming the errors are independently normal.
-It just give fatter tails than a normal so allows the decision maker to be a little more wild.
+It just give fatter tails than a normal so allows the decision maker to get a little more wild.

 ![Normal vs Gumbel]({{"/assets/20191110_normal_v_gumbel.png" | absolute_url}})

-But we *are* comfortable with this assumption, then the difference of two Gumbel distributions:
+But if we *are* comfortable with this assumption, then the difference of two Gumbel distributions:

 $$
 \epsilon^* _ {nji} = \epsilon_{nj} - \epsilon_{ni}